 Why isn't it "English Breakfast"?

-Of course, when I started working here, it was just the name "Assam" that confused me.
-Why does two leaves and a bud sell "Organic Assam Breakfast" instead of "English Breakfast"?
+How is "Organic Assam Breakfast" different than "English Breakfast"?
 The answer involves a bit of history: the English brought the tea plant, Camellia sinensis, to India from China, and so the British Raj drank it at breakfast.
-As popularity of the drink expanded, the term "English Breakfast" became known as a marketing term for a blend of black teas.
-At two leaves and a bud we stay away from blending this tea with lesser quality tea leaves because we like Assam just the way it is — whole leaf and from a single source, for the best flavor.
+As popularity of the drink expanded, the term "English Breakfast" became known as a blend of black teas from different regions.
+Our Assam tea, however, is a single-origin tea.

 "I know it is the best organic Assam available — it's the tippiest, the maltiest and the sweetest, without any smokiness," Richard says.
 "I drink it every day."